-The context of the development along Marine Parade in the length of the Cottesloe Beach Precinct comprises 1960s and early 1970s low rise mixed use and commercial developments to the north starting from Napier Street, to Overton Gardens and between Overton Gardens and Warnham Road, 1980s apartments, and for the whole of the Warnham Street to John Street block, Cottesloe Beach Hotel.
+The context of the development along Marine Parade in the length of the Cottesloe Beach Precinct comprises 1960s and early 1970s low rise mixed use and commercial developments to the south starting from Napier Street, to Overton Gardens and between Overton Gardens and Warnham Road, 1980s apartments, and for the whole of the Warnham Street to John Street block, Cottesloe Beach Hotel.
 From John Street to Forrest Street is single storey residential and commercial, terminating with the remains of an old cinema, Il Lido.
 The remainder of the Cottesloe Beach Precinct is backed by the Sea View Gold Club.
+To the north of the site across Napier Street, there is a Town of Cottesloe public car park.

-Buildings either side of the development site make no contribution to the presentation of Marine Parade.
+Present buildings to the south of the development site make no contribution to the presentation of Marine Parade.
 Cottesloe Beach Hotel apart, the buildings conrtibute in the whole of the east side of the Marine parade strip opposite the Cottesloe Beach Precinct contribute little to the precinct and some buildings detracting from it.